 1974: John Sebastian released his Tarzana Kid album.
 Contributors to the LP included Lowell George, Jim Gordon, The Pointer Sisters, Emmylou Harris, David Grisman, Ry Cooder, and Phil Everly.

-1975: The J. Geils Band released their sixth studio LP, Hotline.
+1975: The J. Geils Band released their sixth studio album, Hotline.

 1975: Wings began their Wings Over the World tour at the Gaumont Theatre in Southampton, England.